sakuratsuyu/Note/docs/Mathematics_Basis/NA/Chap_8.md

 $$

 !!! note
     It's a simple algrebric transformation.
-But we should point out that it minimize the **logarithmic linear** least squares, but not linear least squares.
+But we should point out that it minimize the **logarithmic linear** least squares, but *not linear least squares*.

     Just consider the arguments to minimize the following two errors,